peterhry/CircleType/README.md

 ElipText
 ========

-A jQuery plugin fro setting type on an ellipse.
+A jQuery plugin for setting type on an ellipse.